Reviewed by Dr Abbie Lam DVM

 Kitten formulas

 For the first year the best nutrition is specially formulated commercial food ‘for kittens’.
+Special kitten food ensures that your new pet is getting all the nutrients they require for ongoing health and growth.

 Small meal portions

-Feed small amounts regularly – don’t overfeed as this can cause diarrhoea, vomiting and weight gain
+Feed small amounts regularly – don’t overfeed as this can cause diarrhoea, vomiting and weight gain.

 Fresh water